nnaumenko/metaf/docs/sphinx/api_reference.rst

 		Checks concrete group type and calls one of the virtual methods below.

+		:return: Value returned by corresponding virtual method or T() if the suitable method cannot be found for the Group variant alternative.

 	.. cpp:function:: protected virtual T visitPlainTextGroup(const PlainTextGroup & group) = 0

 	.. cpp:function:: protected virtual T visitFixedGroup(const FixedGroup & group) = 0